victortutu-hub/luminomorphism/TRADEMARK.md

 While the source code is released under the MIT License, the name **"Luminomorphism"** is reserved to describe this specific visual system and style.

+## Trademark Extensions

+The terms **“Luminomorphic UI”** and **“Luminomorphic Cognitive Components (LCC)”** are part of an original conceptual and aesthetic framework authored by **Victor Mihai**.
+These terms fall under the same trademark protections as “Luminomorphism™” and may not be used for derivative works, frameworks, or products without explicit permission.

 ## Usage Guidelines

 ✅ You may: